WomenPlusPlus/ginetta_team2/README.md

 [Sirinya Richardson](https://www.linkedin.com/in/sirinya-richardson/) <br />
 [Yaiza Aragonés-Soria](https://www.linkedin.com/in/yaiza-aragonessoria/) <br />

+## 👩‍💻 Contributions
+We improved the initial chatbot by introducing the following functionalitie:
+1. User is asked three onboarding questions (language, familiarity with law and location) such that the answers of the chatbot are tailored to their profile.
+2. User can interact with the chatbot in English, German or French.
+3. Design of new user interface.

 ## ℹ️ Instructions

 1. Use this repository as a template (or Fork it)